-If you’re staring at a closet full of clothes but still feel like you have nothing to wear, it might be time for a serious closet detox.
-Letting go isn’t just about making space—it’s about making room for clothes that actually fit your style, body, and life right now.
+If you often find yourself staring at a closet full of clothes but still feel like you have "nothing to wear", it's probably time for a serious closet detox.

 Reduce decision fatigue: Fewer, better pieces mean easier, quicker outfits every day.